Deep Neural Networks and Tabular Data: A Survey: Tabular Data and Deep Neural Networks

-Tabular data are the oldest form of data.
-Before digital collection of text, images, and sound was possible, almost all data were tabular.
-Therefore, it was the target of early machine learning research.
+Tabular data are one of the oldest forms of data to be statistically analysed.
+Before digital collection of text, images, and sound was possible, almost all data were tabular ~\cite{miles1881sunstroke, fisher1936use, jdanov2019human}.
+Therefore, it was the target of early machine learning research \cite{fix1951discriminatory}.
 However, deep neural networks became popular in the digital age and were further developed with a focus on homogeneous data.
-In recent years, various supervised, self-supervised, and semi-supervised deep learning approaches have been proposed that explicitly address the issue of tabular data modeling again.
-Early works mostly focused on data transformation techniques for preprocessing \citep{giles1992learning, horne1995experimental, willenborg1996statistical}, which are still important today \citep{hancock2020survey}.
+In recent years, various supervised, self-supervised, and semi-supervised deep learning approaches have been proposed that explicitly address the issue of tabular data modelling again.
+Early works mostly focused on data transformation techniques for preprocessing~\citep{giles1992learning, horne1995experimental, willenborg1996statistical}, which are still important today \citep{hancock2020survey}.

 A huge stimulus was the rise of e-commerce, which demanded novel solutions, especially in advertising \citep{richardson2007predicting, guo2017deepfm}.
 These tasks required fast and accurate estimation on heterogeneous data sets with many categorical variables, for which the traditional machine learning approaches are not well suited (e.g., categorical features that have high cardinality can lead to very sparse high-dimensional feature vectors and non-robust models).
-As a result, researchers and data scientists started looking for more flexible solutions, e.g., based on deep neural networks, that are able to capture complex non-linear dependencies in the data.
+As a result, researchers and data scientists started looking for more flexible solutions, e.g., those based on deep neural networks, that can capture complex non-linear dependencies in the data.

 In particular, the click-through rate prediction problem has received a lot of attention~\citep{guo2017deepfm, ke2019deepgbm, wang2021masknet}.
 A large variety of approaches were proposed, most of them relying on specialized neural network architectures for heterogeneous tabular data.
-The most important methods for click-through rate estimation are included in our survey.

-A newer line of research evolved based on idea that regularization may improve the performance of deep neural networks on tabular data \citep{Kadra2021reg}.
-The idea was sparked by \citet{shavitt2018regularization}, leading to an intensification of research on regularization approaches.
+A more recent line of research, sparked by Shavitt \& Segal \cite{shavitt2018regularization}, evolved based on the idea that regularization may improve the performance of deep neural networks on tabular data \citep{Kadra2021reg}.
+This has led to an intensification of research on regularization approaches.